DISCLAIMER: The M*A*S*H characters are

 Linda."

-She stopped, slowly
+She stopped and slowly

 turned.
-"You're a real jerk, you
+"You're a real jerk, you know that?"

 "Know what?"